sethzhangjs/sethzhangjs/README.md

 -->

 💬 About me:
-- BEng in SE @ SDU 24'
+- BEng in Software Engineering @SDU 24'
-- previous RA @ Wei Lab
-- current SWE internship @ Bosch
+- Previous RA @Wei Lab, SDE intern @Bosch
-- applying for MS/MEng in the US.
+- Applying for MS/MEng in the US.

 📫 How to reach me:
 - Email: [Gmail](mailto:sethzhangjs@gmail.com) | [163 Mail](mailto:sethzhangjs@163.com).
-- feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sethzhangjs). ✨
+- Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sethzhangjs). ✨